 Immunisation Requirements for Family Payments

-These changes will also affect customers who receive Grandparent Child Care Benefit, Special Child Care Benefit or Jobs, Education and Training Child Care Fee Assistance.
+These changes also affect customers who receive Grandparent Child Care Benefit, Special Child Care Benefit or Jobs, Education and Training Child Care Fee Assistance.

 To receive a family payment for a child under 20 years of age, you need to make sure their immunisations are up to date.